 Columbus Dog Bite Lawyer

 Dog attacks are violent experiences that can cause catastrophic injuries or death.
 When a dog causes personal injuries or property damages, the owner may be liable to the victim in the state of Ohio.
-The dog bite injury attorneys at Elk & Elk can help you seek compensation from the pet owner.
-We have spent more than 50 years representing the people of Ohio and can put our skills to work for you.
+The Columbus dog bite injury attorneys at Elk & Elk can help you seek compensation from the pet owner.
+We have spent more than 50 years representing the people of Columbus and can put our skills to work for you.
 Schedule a free initial evaluation in Columbus today at (800) ELK-OHIO.

 Why Choose Us?